-The advanced practice registered nurse shall practice in accordance with the scope of practice defined by the appropriate national certifying body and the standards set forth in the ASBN Rules.
-The advanced practice registered nurse may provide health care for which the APRN is educationally prepared and for which competence has been attained and maintained (ASBN, 1995.)
+The APRN shall practice in accordance with the scope of practice defined by the appropriate national certifying body and the standards set forth in the ASBN Rules.
+The advanced practice registered nurse may provide health care for which the APRN is educationally prepared and for which competence has been attained and maintained.